AvetBadalyan/Javascript-intervew-questions-with-answers/README.md

        var object = new Person();
        ```

-       This is equivalent to an instance created with an object create method with a function prototype and then call that function with an instance and parameters as arguments.
+       This is equivalent to creating an instance with Object.create method with a function prototype and then calling that function with an instance and parameters as arguments.

        ```javascript
-       function func {};
+       function func() {}

        new func(x, y, z);
        ```